saonideb/Interview-Revision-Material/README.md

-## This repository contains some sheets for quick review as well as Memory-Maps //
+## This repository contains some sheets for quick review  //

 The topis covered are :
 1. Machine Learning